northXD/Hayday-bot/README.md

 <br />A bot application with Gui &amp; written in C++ for Hay Day.
 <br />
 <br /> Watch the youtube showcase video : https://youtu.be/SzghBBcKAG8 (VIDEO TERMINATED BY SUPERCELL IN 12.02.2026)
-# Join my discord for feedbacks. i really need it.
+# Join my discord if you need help or wanna hang out with us, learn stuff about botting maybe?.
+I'll always be there to talk.
 <br />discord.gg/nxrth
-<br />Or you can click discord server on main tab.
+<br />(and sometimes i need help too so pls join)

 # How to use.
 <br /> Right click installed zip file and extract to folder.